ialfina/ner-dataset-modified-dee/README.md

 This repository contains resources of a project named Modified DBpedia Entities Expansion (MDEE) (Alfina, et al., 2017).
 We share:
 - Three NER datasets used in the experiments explained in the paper (in the main folder), each consists of 20,000 sentences, along with the gold standard.
+- The original names in Indonesian DBpedia (in "original-dbpedia" folder).
-- Two versions of DBpedia explained in the paper (in "expanded-dbpedia" folder): MDEE, and MDEE_Gazet
+- Two versions of DBpedia explained in the paper (in "expanded-dbpedia" folder): MDEE, and MDEE_Gazetteer
 - A dataset of 48,957 sentences named SINGGALANG (in "singgalang" folder).
 We used expanded DBpedia of MDEE_Gazetteer to label this dataset.

 <b> The NER Datasets</b><br>